 My fellow Texans!
 You know that we operate on sales tax and not state income tax here, and that in many ways it's a system that works.
 You'll be charged sales tax if you live in Texas.
 But if you're amazing enough to have read my policies, and you *live in Texas*, you have the privilege of using the code COMEANDTAKEIT, which gives you 10 percent off your purchase of $20 or more.
 Not only does that defray *more* than the cost of your sales tax, it lets you enjoy a special discount. :) BUT!!! see above re: using only one discount code at a time.
 If, say, I'm having a blowout sale with a 20% off code, then obviously go ahead and use the 20% off code . . . but please, please don't message me afterward asking if I'll refund you for the 10 percent on top of that.
 Again, trying to squeeze a few extra bucks out of me when I'm already giving you a deep discount . . . that kinda breaks my heart.
 We're supposed to be polite here in Texas!
 Don't think of it as "only" getting 10 percent off when everybody else gets 20 . . . think of it as getting a 20 percent discount and also paying your dues for living in the Lone Star State, which is the law.
 By the way, I don't get to keep that tax money.
 I still have to pay Texas.
 So come and take it, but don't take *all* of it.

 I lovingly pour, "cook," label and package each and every one of your original goods with my own hands.
 You’ll get a shipping notification with a tracking number when I print your shipping label.
 I often ship at the *end* of the day (sometimes close to midnight, lol), so when you get a notification, expect to see real movement on your package the next business day.
 After that, the U.S. Postal Service does the things it does to get your package into your hands.
-Please don’t send me an unpleasant email asking where your order is before my turnaround time has passed.
-Please don't leave me under-stellar reviews saying I "took a while" to ship when I'm telling you about this turnaround time stuff in advance.
+Also, PLEASE read the section above on the new preorder system.
+Please don’t send me an unpleasant email or leave me under-stellar reviews saying I "took a while" to ship when I'm telling you about this preorder stuff in advance.
 This is what it sounds like when sharks cry. ;_; ;_;

 I ship to your ETSY ADDRESS.
 If you'd like me to ship to a different address than the one on your Etsy invoice, no problem---just send me a message.